What we call ‘Buddhism’ today was known in ancient times as the ‘Dhamma-Vinaya‘. The word ‘Dhamma’ (in Sanskrit Dharma) has many meanings.

 “When this is, that is.
 From the arising of this comes the arising of that.
 When this isn’t, that isn’t.
 From the cessation of this comes the cessation of that.”

-Because these two aspects of the doctrine are deeply intertwined, we will classify the explanation of the foundation of the Dhamma on the basis of the four Noble Truths, and place dependent origination within the framework of the second Noble Truth, the cause of unsatisfactoriness.
+Because these two aspects of the doctrine are deeply intertwined, we will place dependent origination within the framework of the second Noble Truth, the cause of unsatisfactoriness.

 Because of the interrelationship however, it is inevitable that terms such as ‘conditions’, ‘conditionality’, ‘arising and passing away’, etc. will occur earlier.
 In that case it is always a reference to the principle of dependent origination.